 And the more help offered by others, the more you are likely to offer it when you have the chance.
 And here’s the really cool part – not only do the givers and takes of the help both get an oxytocin reward but all those observing the interaction get a neuro-boost as well.

 To bring an added layer of visibility to impediments, teams can use a “Snake on the Board” (a simple and powerful technique to identify what gets in the way of velocity…) and joyfully rejoice each time something is vanquished.

 Catalysts and Nourishers – Bring ’em on!

-The Progress Principle also raises up the importance of “Catalysts” – the things that directly or indirectly support progress.
+The Progress Principle also raises the importance of “Catalysts” – the things that directly or indirectly support progress.
 Catalysts make it possible for individuals and teams to move forward quickly and productively.
-They are critical for both performance and a healthy inner work life, and in a Agile context are:
+They are critical for both performance and healthy inner work life, and in an Agile context are: